 The biological structure of stocks in the SIOFA area is uncertain; however, it is known that a number of stocks cross jurisdictional boundaries (for example, the Patagonian toothfish [Dissostichus eleginoides] stock that straddles Australia’s Heard Island and McDonald Islands toothfish fishery within Australia’s EEZ [see Chapter 5] and Williams Ridge in the SIOFA area).
-For orange roughy, seven regional units have been assumed for assessment purposes: Walters Shoal region, Meeting, North Walters, Seamounts, North Ridge, Middle Ridge and South Ridge.
+For orange roughy, 7 regional management units have been assumed for assessment purposes: Walters Shoal region, Meeting, North Walters, Seamounts, North Ridge, Middle Ridge and South Ridge.

 SIOFA orange roughy stock assessments

-Assessments have recently been attempted for seven orange roughy stocks in the SIOFA area (Cordue 2018a, b).
-The assessment for the Walters Shoal region (Cordue 2018a) incorporates biological data in conjunction with a stock hypothesis, a catch history and acoustic estimates.
+Assessments have recently been attempted for 7 orange roughy management units in the SIOFA area (Cordue 2018a, b).
+The assessment for the Walters Shoal unit (Cordue 2018a) incorporates biological data in conjunction with a stock hypothesis, a catch history and acoustic estimates.
 The results indicate that the absolute scale of the stock is very uncertain because the true scale of the acoustic biomass estimates is poorly known.
 Virgin biomass is estimated to be in the range of 25,000–90,000 t.
 Given the stock hypothesis, it is highly likely that stock biomass is above 0.5B0.

-For six stocks, a catch history–based assessment was undertaken (Cordue 2018b).
-For three of these stocks, Cordue also did a simple model-based assessment that incorporated acoustic biomass estimates and borrowed results from the Walters Shoal Region.
+For 6 management units, a catch history–based assessment was undertaken (Cordue 2018b).
+For 3 of these, Cordue also did a simple model-based assessment that incorporated acoustic biomass estimates and borrowed results from the Walters Shoal Region.
 Exploitation rates of 5% and 40% were used to bound stock size and estimates of biomass.
-Under the assumption of a maximum exploitation rate of 40%, the spawning biomass (SB) in 2017 was estimated to be 0.22SB0 for the Seamounts region and 0.43SB0 for the South Ridge region.
+Under the assumption of a maximum exploitation rate of 40%, the spawning biomass (SB) in 2017 was estimated to be 0.22SB0 for the Seamounts unit and 0.43SB0 for the South Ridge unit.
 All other stocks were estimated to be above 0.5SB0 under this assumption.

 28.4 Economic status

 The gross value of production is not available for the SPRFMO and SIOFA areas for confidentiality reasons.
-In 2018, two vessels were active in the SPRFMO area, and one vessel was active in the SIOFA area.
+In 2019, 3 vessels were active in the SPRFMO area, and 1 vessel was active in the SIOFA area.
 Given limited catches in recent years, the value of the fisheries would be relatively low compared with other Australian fisheries.